MunicipalDevelopment/TextMessageServer/README.md

 # Text Message Server
 This small python server creates an endpoint at `yourserver.com:8088/index`

+This server was put in use during a [lockdown](http://krqe.com/2015/12/11/albuquerque-police-city-hall-on-lock-down/) at the City of Albuquerque.
+The front end queried a database of phone numbers for Municipal Development and sent the supplied message to everyone.

 ### Parameters

 | Param | Value |